-In line with the Malaysian Code on Corporate Governance, the Board of Directors has assessed the independence of Dato' Theng Book, who has served as Independent Non-Executive Directors of the Company for a cumulative term of more than nine [9] years and the Board has recommended them to continue to act as Independent Non-Executive Directors of the Company based on the following justifications:
+In line with the Malaysian Code on Corporate Governance, the Board of Directors has assessed the independence of Dato' Theng Book, who has served as Independent Non-Executive Directors of the Company for a cumulative term of more than nine (9) years and the Board has recommended him to continue to act as Independent Non-Executive Directors of the Company based on the following justifications:

-- (i) Dato' Theng Book has fulfilled the criteria under the definition of Independent Director as stated in the Main Market Listing Requirements of Bursa Securities, and hence, he would be able to provide an element of objectivity, independent judgement and balance to the Board; - (ii) His length of services on the Board of more than nine (9) years does not in any way interfere with his exercise of objective judgement or their ability to act in the best interests of the Company and Group.
-In fact, Dato' Theng Book, has been with the Company for more than nine (9) years, is familiar with the Group's business operations and have devoted sufficient time and commitment to his role and responsibilities as an Independent Director for informed and balance decision making; and - (iii) He has exercised due care during his tenures as Independent Director of the Company and has discharged his duties with reasonable skill and competence, bringing independent judgement and depth into the Board's decision making in the interest of the Company and its shareholders. - (D) Pursuant to Paragraph 8.29A(1) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions set out in this Notice will be put to vote by way of poll.
+(i) Dato' Theng Book has fulfilled the criteria under the definition of Independent Director as stated in the Main Market Listing Requirements of Bursa Securities, and hence, he would be able to provide an element of objectivity, independent judgement and balance to the Board-

+- (ii) His length of services on the Board of more than nine (9) years does not in any way interfere with his exercise of objective judgement or their ability to act in the best interests of the Company and Group.
+In fact, Dato' Theng Book, has been with the Company for more than nine (9) years, is familiar with the Group's business operations and have devoted sufficient time and commitment to his role and responsibilities as an Independent Director for informed and balance decision making: and - (iii) He has exercised due care during his tenures as Independent Director of the Company and has discharged his duties with reasonable skill and competence, bringing independent judgement and depth into the Board's decision making in the interest of the Company and its shareholders.